gammafunk/dcss-rc/README.md

 ## char_defaults

-Load default skill settings and a skill target (based on target_skill, if that code is also loaded in your rc) for a specific race+class combination when a game of that type loads.
-If you change your skills or skill target on turn 0, these are automatically saved as new defaults for that character.
-To enable in your rc, add a lua code block with the contents of *char_defaults.lua* and a call to `char_defaults()` in your `ready()` function. _Note: You must add `char_defaults()` to `ready()` before the call to `char_defaults()` if you're also using target_skill._
+Load default skill settings for each race+class combination automatically on turn 0.
+Recommended that you also use *target_skill.lua* so that you can set skills (and a skill target) on turn 0 for chars without defaults and have this data automatically become the new default.
+To enable in your rc, add a lua code block with the contents of *char_defaults.lua* and a call to `char_defaults()` in your `ready()` function.
+If you are using *target_skill.lua*, this call must come before the call to `target_skill()` in `ready()`.
+Additionally, to save or load your defaults on the fly (e.g. if you forgotten to set something), you can assign a keys to macros with a targets of `===save_char_defaults` or `===load_char_defaults` or simply run these functions as needed in the lua console.

 Additionally, to save your defaults on the fly, you can assign a key to a macro with a target of `===save_char_defaults`.